hauke96/the-green-spot/content/posts/tegelbergsteig-2022/index.en.md

 {{< imgScale "images/tegelbergsteig-2022/DSC03903_1600.jpg" "The rock was sometimes very greasy and slippery.
 Especially on rock faces, you sometimes have problems finding your footing with normal hiking boots."
 "500x" >}}

 {{< imgScale "images/tegelbergsteig-2022/DSC03909_1600.jpg" "Interesting rock formation with a passage through which the trail continues.
-Definitely something different and a unique feature and small highlight of the Tegelbergsteig."
+Definitely something different, a unique aspect of the trail and a small highlight of the Tegelbergsteig."
 "500x" >}}

 {{< imgScale "images/tegelbergsteig-2022/DSC03913_1600.jpg" "View of the Forggensee and Bannwaldsee lakes."
 "500x" >}}